sulmar/sages-ailleron-refactoring/README.md

 ## Introduction

 Welcome!
-This is the course repository for Design Pattern in C#
+This is the course repository for Refactoring in C#

 To take this course you'll need the following.